 While using it, you have to connect the fragments and form a picture.

-And unless you put the right fragments in a certain order, you feel lost.
+And unless you put the correct pieces in a specific order, you feel lost.

 The best part is: